miteshgupta07/Zomato-Restaurant-Rating-Predictor/README.md

     - Install: `pip install matplotlib`
     - Purpose: Essential for generating various types of plots and charts.

-  - **SciPy:** A library for mathematics, science, and engineering.
+  - **Plotly:** An interactive graphing library for Python.
-    - Install: `pip install scipy`
+    - Install: `pip install plotly`
-    - Purpose: Offers functionality for optimization, signal and image processing, and more.
+    - Purpose: Used for creating interactive and visually appealing plots and dashboards.

-  - **XGBoost:** An optimized and efficient gradient boosting library.
+  - **Pandas Profiling:** A library for easy and quick exploratory data analysis with Pandas.
-    - Install: `pip install xgboost`
+    - Install: `pip install ydata_profiling`
-    - Purpose: Popular for building machine learning models, especially in predictive data analysis.
+    - Purpose: Generates a profile report of the dataset, offering insights into data distributions, missing values, correlations, etc.

   - **Pickle:** A module for serializing and deserializing Python objects.
     - Comes with Python standard library, no separate installation required.
     - Purpose: Used for saving and loading machine learning models or other Python objects.